iza-institute-of-labor-economics/gettsim/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-### Current situation
+### Current and desired situation

 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]; Currently there is no way of [...]

-### Desired situation

-What functionality should become possible or easier?
+E.g., I would like to model this part of the tax and transfer system.

 ### Proposed implementation